-- To employ a Learning Mentor, who provides a targeted level of support to some of our most vulnerable children so as they can make the progress expected of them.
+- To employ a Learning Mentor, who alongside our Family Support Worker, will provides a targeted level of support to some of our most vulnerable children so as they can make the progress expected of them.
 To work with parents/carers, children, school staff, other agencies and volunteers, to develop and maintain family support and to provide a link between the home and school in order to raise attendance, attainment and to maximise their life chances.

 - To provide intervention programmes in reading, writing or mathematics for underachieving pupils and those with SEN. This might be in the form of 1:1 tuition, small group work with a TA or SENCO.